Skip to main content

 Non-US prescribing information

-Animal-derived complex mixture
+Animal-derived mixture concerns

 Available through

+No provider-platform listings should be added unless legal review identifies a compliant FDA-authorized investigational or access pathway.
 ProPeptideGuide does not link to or endorse imported Cerebrolysin sellers, online pharmacies, research-chemical vendors, or clinics advertising noncompliant US access.

 Frequently asked questions